miridius/vreddit-bot/README.md

 1. Open a **pull request** to run linting & tests
 1. Push to the **master branch** (e.g. merge a PR) to deploy to **staging** ([@staging_vreddit_bot](https://t.me/staging_vreddit_bot))
 1. Create a tag by running **`yarn release`** to deploy to **prod** ([@vreddit_bot](https://t.me/vreddit_bot))

+### CDK

+The `cdk.json` file tells the CDK Toolkit how to execute deploy the app.

+#### Useful commands

+- `npm run build` compile typescript to js
+- `npm run watch` watch for changes and compile
+- `npm run test` perform the jest unit tests
+- `cdk deploy` deploy this stack to your default AWS account/region
+- `cdk diff` compare deployed stack with current state
+- `cdk synth` emits the synthesized CloudFormation template